-- Studied at Al Ahliya University of Najaf, and joined the hawza studies for higher education in Sharia Sciences (comparative studies) - Judge of the High Shari'a Court of Appeal and seconded as President of the High Shari'a Court, Ministry of Justice, Kingdom of Bahrain. - Former Member of the Zakat Committee, Ministry of Justice. - He has participated in a number of Islamic committees, courses, seminars and conferences.
+- Studied at Al Ahliya University of Najaf, and joined the Hawza studies for higher education in Shari'ah sciences (Comparative Studies). - Judge of the High Shari'a Court of Appeal and seconded as President of the High Shari'a Court, Ministry of Justice, Kingdom of Bahrain. - Former Member of the Zakat Committee, Ministry of Justice. - He participated in a number of Islamic committees, courses, seminars and conferences.